fabio-miguel/pern-todo-app/README.md

 ## Optimisations

-The Dockerfile was desgied with layer caching in mind for optimised / faster builds.
+The Dockerfile was designed with layer caching in mind for optimised / faster builds.

+---

 ## Useful Commands (for reference)